giorgiop94/digital-garden/_notes/Course - Planetary Boundaries.md

 - Rapid increase of international agreements and more actors agreeing to them
 	- Fragmentation (too many agreements to keep count and keep a system view)
 	- Increasing complexity of agreements
-		- **GRIDLOCK** too many actors involved, no ability to make changes
+		- **GRIDLOCK**: too many actors involved, no ability to make changes

 ### Addressing Global Governance
 Four approaches that can start out independently but can evolve and combine with each other